 The Minnesota Chorale first appeared with the Minnesota Orchestra in a 1972 performance of Gian Carlo Menotti’s Amahl and the Night Visitors, conducted by Henry Charles Smith.
-Since then, the Chorale has collaborated regularly with the Orchestra in such masterworks as Beethoven’s Ninth Symphony, Handel’s Messiah and Verdi’s Requiem, and in presenting great modern works including Michael Tippett’s A Child of our Time, Aaron Jay Kernis’ Garden of Light and Leonard Bernstein’s Mass.
-In 2002 the Orchestra and the Chorale premiered Sir John Tavener’s Ikon of Eros and recorded it on the Reference label.
-The Chorale is featured on the Orchestra’s 2006 BIS recording of Beethoven’s Ninth Symphony, a performance which drew critical acclaim and a Grammy nomination for Best Orchestral Performance, and on the 2008 CD release of Stephen Paulus’ oratorio To Be Certain of the Dawn, recorded by Vänskä and the Orchestra on the BIS label.
-The Chorale is also featured on the Orchestra’s disc of Mahler’s Symphony No. 2, which was recorded in June 2017 and released in 2019.
+Since then, the Chorale has collaborated regularly with the Orchestra in such masterworks as Ludwig van Beethoven’s Ninth Symphony, George Frideric Handel’s Messiah and Giuseppe Verdi’s Requiem, and in presenting great modern works including Michael Tippett’s A Child of our Time, Aaron Jay Kernis’ Garden of Light and Leonard Bernstein’s Mass.
+In 2002, the Orchestra and the Chorale premiered Sir John Tavener’s Ikon of Eros and recorded it on the Reference label.
+The Chorale is featured on the Orchestra’s 2006 BIS recording of Beethoven’s Ninth Symphony, a performance which drew critical acclaim and a Grammy nomination for Best Orchestral Performance, and on the 2008 CD release of Stephen Paulus’ oratorio To Be Certain of the Dawn, recorded by then-Music Director Osmo Vänskä and the Orchestra on the BIS label.
+The Chorale is also featured on the Orchestra’s disc of Gustav Mahler’s Symphony No. 2, which was recorded in 2017 and released in 2019.

 Now comprising ensembles for singers from ages 8 to 80-plus, the Minnesota Chorale is a multi-generational umbrella organization.
-Among the Chorale’s independent initiatives are its nationally-recognized Bridges community engagement program, the Minneapolis Youth Chorus and Prelude Children’s Choir for students in Minneapolis public schools, the Voices of Experience choir for older adults, the Side by Side program for high-school tenors and basses, InChoir open rehearsals, and the Emerging Conductor training program in collaboration with the University of Minnesota.
-This season, in partnership with Border CrosSing, the Chorale debuts a concert series designed to reimagine the canon of choral music: guest conductors of color will lead singers from the two ensembles in works by composers whose music has historically been under-represented on the concert stage.
+Among the Chorale’s independent initiatives are its nationally-recognized Bridges community engagement program, the Minneapolis Youth Chorus and Prelude Children’s Choir for students in Minneapolis public schools, the Voices of Experience choir for older adults, the Side by Side program for high school tenors and basses, InChoir open rehearsals and the Emerging Conductor training program in collaboration with the University of Minnesota.
+In October 2021, the Chorale launched an ongoing partnership with the Twin Cities ensemble Border CrosSing to present a concert series designed to reimagine and expand the traditional canon of chorale music.
+National guest conductors of color are invited for a residency to lead singers from the two choirs in programming by composers whose music has historically been under-represented on the concert stage.